-Many families list education as a core financial goal and strive to save as much as possible to cover ever-increasing higher education costs.
-SoFi finds that SoFi finds that 83% of parents pay a portion of their child’s education bills.
+In my experience, many of my clients with kids list education as a core financial goal and strive to save as much as possible to cover ever-increasing higher education costs.

 Watching your graduate accept their diploma is a proud family moment — and especially meaningful for parents who have helped and supported them (financially and emotionally) throughout the journey.